-The best budget gaming laptops for 2023 | Engadget
+The best budget gaming laptops for 2024

 What is a budget gaming laptop?

-At the high end, you can easily spend $5,000 on a fully tricked-out notebook like the Razer Blade 18.
-When it comes to budget models, we're focusing on the other end of the pricing spectrum: laptops under $1,000.
+To get a high-end gaming experience, you can easily spend $5,000 on a fully tricked-out notebook like the Razer Blade 18.
+But when it comes to the best budget gaming laptops, we're focusing on the other end of the pricing spectrum: laptops under $1,000.
 It used to be tough to find a decent gaming option at that price point but, as PC prices have fallen, they no longer seem like unicorns.

 Stepping up a bit to systems between $1,000 and $2,000 puts you firmly in mid-range territory, which is beyond the scope of this guide.
 Still, it's worth keeping an eye out for sales that can push those PCs below $1,000.
-Be sure to check out our gaming laptop guide for a general overview of what to look out for in these more expensive systems.
+Be sure to check out our guide to the best gaming laptops for a general overview of what to look out for in these more expensive systems.

-Are budget gaming laptops worth it?
+Are cheap gaming laptops worth it?

-Budget gaming laptops are definitely worth it if you’re trying to save money and are being realistic about what you can get at this price range.
+Cheap gaming laptops are definitely worth it if you’re trying to save money and are being realistic about what you can get at this price range.
 You can expect to find Intel and AMD's latest (but not greatest) CPUs, as well as entry-level GPUs like NVIDIA's RTX 3050.
-They're also typically paired with 1080p screens running at 120Hz or beyond.
+Budget models are also typically paired with 1080p screens running at a respectably high refresh rate of 120Hz or beyond.
 There are some exceptions though: Dell's G16 (currently discounted to $900) is notable for its 16-inch quad HD+ screen.

-Many cheap gaming laptops also skimp on RAM and storage.
+Many cheap gaming laptops also skimp on specs like RAM and hard drive space.
 We'd recommend getting at least 16GB of RAM and a 512GB SSD.
 Modern games need a decent chunk of memory to run, and they also tend to be large, so you wouldn't be able to fit much alongside Windows 11 on a 256B SSD.
 You might be tempted to jump on one of those dirt-cheap gaming laptop deals from Walmart or Best Buy, but it's just not worth it if you're stuck with 8GB of RAM or a tiny SSD.

-As for build quality, expect to find more plastic than metal on budget systems.
-Still, everything we're recommending should be sturdy enough to last a few years.
+As for build quality, expect to find more plastic than metal on budget gaming machines.
+Still, the best cheap gaming laptops we're recommending should be sturdy enough to last a few years.
 Affordable systems will also be heavier and thicker than mid-range and premium models, and they typically don't have great battery life.
 These are worthwhile trade offs if you're looking to save money, though, and even the priciest gaming laptops struggle with battery life.

 While it's no Alienware, the G15 carries over some of that premium brand's design cues with a sharp, angular case and LED-backlit keys.
 There's a distinct lack of gamer bling, which for some may also be a plus.
-If you're looking for something larger, consider the 16-inch G16 mentioned above (which, funny enough, is also slightly lighter than the G15).
+If you're looking for something larger, consider the 16-inch screen version mentioned above (which, funny enough, is also slightly lighter than the G15).

 The HP Victus 15 is the ideal gaming laptop for someone who doesn't want to be seen with a gaming laptop.
 Its all-black design is wonderfully understated, and its edge-to-edge screen is impressive for such an affordable system.
 It also has enough power to handle today's games, including an AMD Ryzen 7 CPU, NVIDIA's RTX 3050 Ti graphics, 16GB of RAM and a 144Hz 1080p display.
+You get a decent number of ports, too, including USB-C and HDMI 2.1.
 And best of all, it's almost always on sale somewhere.
-In fact, at the time of writing, it's $828 on Amazon.